sayakpaul/portfolio/_pages/authoring.md

 Authored two DataCamp Projects ([Predicting Credit Card Approvals](https://datacamp.pxf.io/doyrOM) and [Analyze International Debt Statistics](https://datacamp.pxf.io/MXKEAJ)) and a DataCamp Practice Pool on [Advanced Deep Learning with Keras](https://practice.datacamp.com/p/217?tap_a=5644-dce66f&tap_s=357540-5b28dd).

 Below are the blogs, articles, and tutorials I have written on Data Science, Machine Learning and more.
-I fortunate enough to collaborate with  amazing folks from all around the globe.
-I am grateful to the [ML-DGE program](https://developers.google.com/programs/experts/) that provides me with GCP credits which I use to run various experiments for my own curiosity as well as the blog posts.
+I am fortunate enough to collaborate with  amazing folks from all around the globe.
+I am grateful to the [ML-DGE Program](https://developers.google.com/programs/experts/) that provides me with Google Cloud Platform credits which I use to run various experiments for my own curiosity as well as the blog posts.

 ## [Keras](https://keras.io/)